What Are Astigmatism Contact Lenses? Answered by a Columbia, SC Eye Care Professional

 Determining Your Need for Astigmatism Contact Lenses

-First, our optometrist provides you with a visual acuity test using a phoropter -- the device you look into and the eye doctor switches the magnifying powers of the lenses.
+First, our eye care professional provides you with a visual acuity test using a phoropter -- the device you look into and the eye doctor switches the magnifying powers of the lenses.
 You identify which row of letters you can see clearly.
 This test determines if you have nearsightedness and farsightedness and helps us identify the possibility of astigmatism.

 Then, our optometry practitioner provides you with a test especially for diagnosing astigmatism.
 You look into a different pair of lenses that display images.
-After showing you a series of two images and you identifying which one is clearer, our optometrist can determine if you have astigmatism as well as the degree.
+After showing you a series of two images and you identifying which one is clearer, our eye care professional can determine if you have astigmatism as well as the degree.

 About Astigmatism Contact Lenses